oldschoolgg/obdocs/minions.md

 ![https://i.imgur.com/w9PrhyH.png](https://i.imgur.com/w9PrhyH.png)| Vorkath
 ![https://i.imgur.com/p6d3Wna.gif](https://i.imgur.com/p6d3Wna.gif)| Zulrah

 Some bosses have requirements, like Quest points or gear, refer to [Boss and monster requirements](https://www.oldschool.gg/oldschoolbot/minions?Boss%20and%20monster%20requirements) for more information.

+You can find out more information about bosses using `+monster <boss>`, for example `+monster Vorkath`.
 You can view your minions' killcounts using `+m kc`.

 #### Group Bossing